brettinternet/brettinternet.github.io/content/boundary/_index.md

 ## Challenges

-There are a few non-trivial challenges we encountered at our org with our implementation.
-The initial refactor was significant overhead since moving files around and function calls was so wide-spread.
+There are a few non-trivial challenges we encountered at our org while implementing this.
+The initial refactor involved significant overhead because it required moving files and updating call sites throughout the codebase.
 We were all hands on deck for a few weeks to make this work.
 Following our initial refactor, continuing education and discipline became a priority for us.

-Database queries that span boundaries become more complex and may require boundary coupling, duplication or event-driven updates.
+Database queries that span boundaries become more complex and may require boundary coupling, duplication, or event-driven updates.
 We've elected to use a controlled coupling approach for interdependent schemas and joins.
 Each domain has a dedicated schemas module that acts as a child boundary that exports all of its schemas.